josecoliveira/josecoliveira.github.io/content/en/authors/joseoliveira/_index.md

 # - Visitors
 ---

-MS student in Computer Science and research assistant at University of Minnesota Duluth.
+MS student in Computer Science and teaching assistant at University of Minnesota Duluth.
 Currently working with opinion, polarization and consensus in social networks with formal models and subjective logic.